Associate Professor Nadeeka Dissanayaka

 Overview

-Associate Professor Nadeeka Dissanayaka is a NHMRC Boosting Dementia Research Leadership Fellow leading the Dementia & Neuro Mental Health Research Unit at the University of Queensland Centre for Clinical Research.
-She is an affiliate research fellow at School of Psychology, UQ, and Department of Neurology, Royal Brisbane & Women’s Hospital.
+Associate Professor Nadeeka Dissanayaka is a NHMRC Boosting Dementia Research Leadership Fellow.
+She is founder and director of the Dementia & Neuro Mental Health Research Unit at the University of Queensland Centre for Clinical Research.
+She is an honorary research fellow at Department of Neurology, Royal Brisbane & Women’s Hospital.
 Her expertise include multidisciplinary areas ranging from basic science (eg: pharmacology, genetics, cognitive neuroscience, neuroimaging) to clinical science and medicine (eg: psychology, psychiatry, neurology, clinical trials and implementation science).

 Ageing, Mental Health, and Neurodegenerative diseases such as Dementia and Parkinson's disease are key areas of A/Prof. Dissanayaka's research.
 Her primary research themes include: